daher928/novel-writer-agent/README.md

 4. **Daily Writing**: Generates one page (~250-300 words) of novel content
 5. **Story Continuity**: Updates character arcs and plot progression
 6. **Archive & Reflect**: Saves the day's work and prepares for tomorrow's inspiration
+7. **Auto-Save**: Automatically saves progress with versioning and backup

 ## Installation